ibm-cloud-docs/vpc/managing-gpus.md

 For detailed instructions to complete Steps 2 and 3, other GPU tools, and examples, see [How to Use V100-Based GPUs on IBM Cloud VPC](https://www.ibm.com/products/tutorials/how-to-use-v100-based-gpus-on-ibm-cloud-vpc){: external}.

-For a Linux focused guide on installing the NVIDIA drivers, see the [NVIDIA Driver Installation Quickstart Guide](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/){: external}.
+For a Linux focused guide on installing the NVIDIA drivers, see the [NVIDIA Driver Installation Guide](https://docs.nvidia.com/datacenter/tesla/driver-installation-guide/index.html){: external}.

 If you want to automate the installation of the drivers, you can use the [User data](/docs/vpc?topic=vpc-user-data) section of the virtual server.
 By using the user data field, you can input a script that issues the commands to install the NVIDIA drivers.
 {: tip}